jleomarcano/jleomarcano/README.md

 👀 I’m interested in impact evaluation, policy learning and political economy.

-🌱 I’m currently learning foundations of causal inference, estimators for quasi-experimental research, leading practices in coding for data analysis, policy learning theories and political economy theories.
+🌱 I’m currently learning foundations of causal inference; estimators for quasi-experimental designs; policy learning, social learning and political economy theories; and leading practices in coding for data analysis.

 💞️ I’m looking to collaborate on developing code for causal inference and impact evaluation.